 Chicken A La King is a creamy weeknight dinner ready in under 30 minutes with tender chicken, mushrooms, bell peppers, carrots, and peas.

-Delicious Chicken à la King is an easy one-pot Dinner Recipe.
-The chicken and veggies are cooked in a rich creamy sauce that’s perfect served over toast or Fluffy Rice for the ultimate comfort food.
+Delicious Chicken a la King is an easy one-pot Dinner Recipe.
+The chicken and veggies are cooked in a rich creamy sauce that’s perfect for serving over egg noodles, Fluffy Rice or Mashed Potatoes.
+It’s the ultimate comfort food!

 Ingredients